leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

                      walltime="00:10",
                      death_timeout=60,
                      interface='ib0',
-                     local_directory="/scratch/cpp/" + os.environ["USER"] + "/tmp")
+                     local_directory="/scratch/<YOUR_PROJECT>" + os.environ["USER"] + "/tmp")

-	cluster.scale(1)
+	cluster.scale(jobs=1)
 	client = Client(cluster)
 	client

 .. note::

-	*The above gives 1 job on a single node;the job uses 10 worker processes and 4 threads; total memory is 20GB x 1 (job) = 20GB; Memory per worker is 2GB! and total cores (workers x threads) = 40*
+	*The above gives 1 job on a single node; the job uses 10 worker processes and 4 threads; total memory is 20GB x 1 (job) = 20GB; memory per worker is 2GB! and total cores (workers x threads) = 40.*

-Now, let's say we need to double the number of workers, so we can scale up the job defined above with,
+Now, let's say we need to scale up the computation and double the number of workers.
+So, we can scale up the job defined above with,

 .. code:: python